- PhD RMIT University

-Professor Marie Sierra joined UNSW Australia Art & Design in July 2014 as Deputy Dean and Head of School; from July 2014 to September 2020 she was the Deputy Dean.
+Professor Marie Sierra joined UNSW's Faculty Art & Design in July 2014 as Deputy Dean and Head of School; from July 2014 to September 2020 she was the Deputy Dean of the Faculty.
 Previously she was the Head of School, Tasmanian College of the Arts, at the University of Tasmania.
 Prior to that she was at the Victorian College of the Arts, University of Melbourne, in roles as Head of Sculpture & Spatial Practice, and Coordinator of Higher Degree Research, both in the School of Art; and Associate Dean Research for the Faculty of the VCA.
 Marie also worked at RMIT in the Faculty of Art, Design and Communication, where she held Associate Dean positions (Research, and Teaching & Learning) and lectured in Sculpture.
 Her practice as an artist is focused on nature as a social construct, as was her PhD by thesis from RMIT’s School of Architecture & Design, which she completed in 2004.